niranjannagabhushan/Falcon9-Landing-Prediction/README.md

 # SPACE X FALCON 9 LANDING PREDICTION

-## I predicted if the Falcon 9 first stage will land successfully.SpaceX
+I have predicted,  if the Falcon 9 first stage will land successfully or not using several Machine Learning Models.
-advetises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
+SpaceX advetises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
 Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
 This informa􀀨on can be used if an alternate company wants to bid against SpaceX for a rocket launch.